controllerface/quickhull3d-joml/README.md

 - Migrated build system from Maven to Gradle
 - JDK version in use was bumped up to `23`
+- Removed logging dependencies and all logging calls
 - Several `assert`s were added to ensure program correctness for debugging purposes
 - Cases where mutually exclusive `int` values were used for state were replaced with `enum` classes
   - this communicates intent more clearly and removes ambiguity about whether a value is a bitfield or not